 Search

 Search provides a powerful, in-depth view of your cloud and container environments.
 This holistic approach helps security teams gain visibility into how connected cloud resources can be impacted during an attack by identifying potential security risks, such as attack paths, hidden threats, and vulnerabilities.
-With Search, teams can uncover these threats and respond faster.
+With the Search feature, teams can uncover these threats and respond faster.

 Choose Inventory > Search to access the Search feature.